 Stir sugar and water into shredded cantaloupe until sugar is dissolved.
 Cover and chill in refrigerator for at least 8 hours.

 To serve, pour the chilled cantaloupe juice over ice (making sure that some shredded cantaloupe ends up in the glass).
-If desired, add a spoon and straw.
-Top with a splash of milk or milk substitute, if desired.
+If desired, add a spoon and straw and/or top with a splash of milk or milk substitute.

 This recipe calls for a small cantaloupe, but if you have a large cantaloupe more than 3 pounds in weight, you can either use just a portion of the cantaloupe, or scale the recipe up to match the larger quantity.

 The juice can be refrigerated in an airtight container for up to 5 days.

 |Nutrition Facts (per serving)|